kevin-pb/data-structure-personal-information/README.md

 ## Tipes of data structure

 In this project we want to represent information in different data structures.
-These will be:
+The information we want to represent is the name, age, sex, status and addresses corresponding to people and the data structures in which I want to represent this information are:

 1- CVS(Coma Separed Value)